Infinitode/.github/profile/README.md

 - Updated `Kode Magazine` with new articles and news posts.
 - Updated the website with a new blog post on KeySynth Studio!
 KeySynth Studio will be on sale from the 24th of June 2026 to the 6th of July 2026.
 - Released `KeySynth Studio`!
 KeySynth Studio is a premium piano Synthesia MIDI visualizer built for all creators.
 View it on our official itch.io page: https://infinitode.itch.io/, or view it directly: https://infinitode.itch.io/keysynth-studio.
-- Updated `LocalShare` with: new UI, staggered backoff for discovery mode, and bugfixes to avoid ID collisions.
+- Updated `LocalShare` with: new UI, staggered backoff for discovery mode, and bug fixes to avoid ID collisions.
 - Updated `Python Projects` with 3 new beginner projects and solutions.
 - We launched `Kode Magazine`!
 A tech and AI magazine with weekly updates: https://kode-magazine.netlify.app.
 - We have released `Bioset CCCM (Chest Cancer Classification Model)`: View and use on [Hugging Face Spaces](https://huggingface.co/spaces/InfinitodeLTD/Bioset-CCCM), or use [locally](https://infinitode.netlify.app/experiments/bioset-cccm/).